A Lifelong Learning Approach to Mobile Robot Navigation: Experiments

-\mysubsection{Simulated Experiments} The effect of lifelong navigation is first studied with extensive simulated trials.
+The effect of LLfN is first studied with extensive simulated trials.
 The simulated Jackal has a SICK LMS111 laser scanner onboard providing 270$^{\circ}$ 720-dimensional laser scan.
-The three simulated navigation environments are shown in Figure \ref{fig::sim_tasks}, where the robot navigates from a fixed start from one side of the environment to a fixed goal on the other side.
-In the simulated experiments, the robot is placed at its start location in each environment, and the corresponding learned policy $\pi_\theta$ to be tested is selected manually.
+The three simulated navigation environments are shown in Figure \ref{fig::sim_tasks}, where the robot navigates from a fixed start to a fixed goal in the environment.
+Env.
+1's dense obstacles require fast response for obstacle avoidance; In Env.
+2, the robot needs to keep a slow and consistent pace to drive through the narrow passage; Env.
+3 requires the robot to slow down to make a sharp turn to enter the other room smoothly.

+The robot is placed at its start location in each environment, and the learned policy $\pi_\theta$ to be tested is selected manually.